 MyHeritage isn’t the only company out to improve the DNA matching experience.
-UK based LivingDNA announced that they plan to add DNA matching to their popular origins test by third quarter 2018.
-When they launched in October of 2016, LivingDNA was not offering cousin matching, but opted instead to focus all of their resources on providing very detailed origins reports, including breaking down the UK in to 46 categories.
+U.K.-based Living DNA announced that they plan to add DNA matching to their popular origins test by third quarter 2018.
+When they launched in October of 2016, Living DNA was not offering cousin matching, but opted instead to focus all of their resources on providing very detailed origins reports, including breaking down the U.K. into 46 ethnicity categories.
 In the months since their launch, they have been working on a genetic matching system, called Family Networks, that will appeal to a wide range of users and will “reduce the risk of human error and take away the tedious task of figuring out how each person on a user’s list are related to one another.”
 They are promising an experience that provides “a level of relationship prediction and specificity beyond anything currently on the market.”

-Originally published on March 2018 on genealogygems.com.
+Originally published March 2018 on genealogygems.com.